yodeng/srautils/README.md

 The `dump` command is a parallel `fastq-dump` wrapper which used for dump SRA file and get the raw `fastq/fasta` sequence data as output.

 NCBI `fastq-dump` is very slow,  even if you have high machine resources (network, IO, CPU).
 This tool speeds up the process by dividing the work into multiple jobs and runing all chunked jobs parallelly in localhost or sge cluster (default) environment.
-After chunk jobs finished, all resuslts will be concatenate together.
+After chunk jobs finished, all resuslts will be concatenated together.
 The command usage below here:

 ```
 $ srautils dump -h